Strobe Tuner

 What Calcophony's strobe actually is

 The strobe disc in Calcophony is a real strobe simulation rendered by a native GPU module.
-The disc rotation responds directly to measured phase, the same way a mechanical strobe does.
-It is not a cosmetic overlay on top of a conventional needle algorithm.
+The disc rotation responds directly to measured phase, the same way a mechanical strobe does; it is not a cosmetic overlay on top of a conventional needle algorithm.
 That distinction matters for string players tuning into tenths of a cent, and for anyone working with historical temperaments where small cent deviations are the whole point.

 Features